the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `dutch auction` - a descending price auction; an auctioneer starts with a very high price, incrementally lowering the price until someone places a bid

-`elliptic curve` - [elliptic curve cryptography](https://medium.com/coinmonks/learn-how-to-code-elliptic-curve-cryptography-a952dfdc20ab) with fastecdsa library
+`elliptic curve` - [elliptic curve cryptography](https://medium.com/coinmonks/learn-how-to-code-elliptic-curve-cryptography-a952dfdc20ab) with fastecdsa library; also OZ's [ECDSA](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/cryptography/ECDSA.sol) - Elliptic Curve Digital Signature Algorithm (ECDSA) operations used to verify a message was signed by the holder of the private keys of a given address.

 `enums` - useful to model choice and keep track of state/can be declared outside of a contract